alexupm95/DC-OPF_SSE_ETSIDI/README.md

-# DC-OPF and ECONOMIC DISPATCH in Julia Language
+# ECONOMIC DISPATCH, UNIT COMMITMENT, and DC-OPF in Julia-JuMP
-This code solves the DC-OPF and Economic Dispatch using Julia-JuMP and HiGHS solver.
+This code uses the Julia-JuMP and HiGHS solver to solve simple versions of the Economic Dispatch, Unit Commitment and DC-OPF problems.

-## 🚀 Running the Code Online (direct without installing packages)
+## 👨🏽‍💻 Running the Code Online (direct on the web)

 **1. 💻 Open the website https://mybinder.org/:**

-**2. Build and Launch the Repository:**
+**2. 🚀 Build and Launch the Repository:**
 <details>
   <summary>Click to see the details</summary>